-- It is much preferred that you bring an instrument of the acoustic variety.
-Take a walk around camp and enjoy the live acoustic music or head down toward the barn and support the bands that play there each evening.
+It is much preferred that you bring an instrument of the acoustic variety or head down toward the barn and support the bands that play there each evening.

 - Are there showers or do I need to embrace my inner “dirty hippie?”

 - There are solar showers behind the barn.
-You can purchase showers at the coffee window.
-Don't complain about the showers.
-We know they are sometimes cool.
-This is not the Ritz.
-There are warm showers at The Ritz at the fair, however.
-The increase in price and need to pack your toiletries across the street might be worth it to you.
+You can purchase showers for $5 each at the coffee window.
 Please understand that the showers tend to have long lines in the morning.
 Also please be respectful that people are waiting to use the showers.
-Please help to conserve water by turning the showers off when you are lathering.
+We hardily endorse sailor showers.
+Turn on shower and get wet, turn off shower, wash hair and lather, turn on shower and rinse.
+Please help to conserve water.

 - I still have left over fireworks from the 4th!
 Can I bring them?

 - NO!!!
 No fire works at all.
 Permanent and immediate expulsion.
 You have been warned.
-This includes paper lanterns with candles that you let float up.
+This includes paper lanterns with candles - especially if you let them float up.